Hongyan-Wang/DataScienceProject/README.md

 # 01-yfinance_and_webscraping

+## Analysing Historical Stock/ Revenue Data and Building a Dashboard

-A data science project from Coursera -IBM Data Science Professional Certificate
+This project is from the IBM Data Science Professional Certifiticate - Python Project for Data Science